SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/pdf_templates.md

 * radio buttons
 * drop-down menus

+## Use auto-expanding text fields for name fields

+It's important to use the right kind of text field for different kinds of fields.
+On occasion people may have very long names, and it isn't appropriate to send someone's name to an addendum.
+One good solution for variable length fields that cannot be sent to an addendum is to use the Adobe Acrobat font size "Auto".
+When you use "auto" sized text, use the height of the field to make sure that the text does not exceed 12 pts.
+Otherwise the completed document can look very odd.

+For multi-line text boxes, make sure that you turn off "scroll long text" and turn on "multi-line".

 ## Use the Assembly Line's standard field labels for PDF templates

 Use the [specific names for labels](doc_vars_reference.md) for full